bleonheart/Lilia/documentation/docs/libraries/lia.data.md

 # Data Library

-This page documents the functions for working with data serialization, persistence, and storage.
+This page documents the functions for working with data serialization and persistence.

 ---

 ## Overview

-The data library (`lia.data`) provides comprehensive data management for the Lilia framework.
-It handles data serialization, deserialization, persistence, and storage with support for various data types including vectors, angles, colors, and complex tables.
-The library includes automatic encoding/decoding of GLua-specific types and provides persistence functionality for entities and game state.
+The data library (`lia.data`) provides a comprehensive system for data serialization, deserialization, and persistence in the Lilia framework.
+It includes table encoding/decoding, data storage, and persistence management functionality.

 ---